-At 30 August Jorge Fonseca became the first man to become World Champion for Portugal.
+At 30 August in 2019 Jorge Fonseca became the first man to become World Champion for Portugal.
 Suddenly all the work and efforts were paid out in a medal.
 Besides the extraordinary achievement, it was very special because of a his physical condition a few years ago where Fonseca was diagnosed with cancer.

 “I was diagnosed with cancer a year before the 2016 Rio de Janeiro Olympic Games.
 It was a really bad moment in my life.
 Before the diagnosis I was feeling very confident and well prepared, physically and mentally.
 And then I got the news...
 To begin with I didn’t managed the situation very well.
 I couldn’t believe that it was happening to me.
 I kept asking 'why me?"

 Cancer is not an easy disease.
 I went through such bad times.
 Because of the Olympic games, I asked my doctor to help me the quickest treatment.
 So they doubled my doses...the Chemotherapy was so tough, I was doing the treatment every two weeks, so I could have a chance to fight in Rio.
 I wanted it so bad and I wasn’t willing to give up my dream just because of cancer.

 The cancer made me value myself, I went through the worst part of my life I was in a bad place and I managed to come out on top.
 Now I appreciate all those moments, I was able to overcome them and become World champion here in Tokyo.